Rajpratik71/linux-manPages/dirmngr-client.md

          dirmngr-client <acert

        Where acert is one DER encoded (binary) X.509 certificates to be tested.

 RETURN VALUE
        dirmngr-client returns these values:

        0      The certificate under question is valid; i.e. there is a valid CRL available and it is not listed there or the OCSP request returned that that certificate is valid.

        1      The certificate has been revoked

        2 (and other values)
-              There was a problem checking the revocation state of  the  cer‐ tificate.
-A message to stderr has given more detailed informa‐ tion.
+              There was a problem checking the revocation state of the certificate.
+A message to stderr has given more detailed information.
 Most likely this is due to a missing or expired CRL  or due to a network problem.

 OPTIONS
        dirmngr-client may be called with the following options:

        --version
               Print the program version and licensing information.
 Note that you cannot abbreviate this command.

        --help, -h
               Print a usage message summarizing the most useful command-line options.
 Note that you cannot abbreviate this command.

        --quiet, -q
               Make the output extra brief by suppressing any informational messages.

        -v

        --verbose
               Outputs additional information while running.
 You can increase the verbosity by giving several verbose commands to dirmngr, such as '-vv'.

        --pem  Assume that the given certificate is in PEM (armored) format.

        --ocsp Do the check using the OCSP protocol and ignore any CRLs.

        --force-default-responder
               When checking using the OCSP protocol, force the use of the default OCSP responder.
 That is not to use the Reponder as given by the certificate.

        --ping Check whether the dirmngr daemon is up and running.

        --cache-cert
               Put the given certificate into the cache of a running dirmngr.
 This is mainly useful for debugging.

        --validate
-              Validate the given certificate using dirmngr's internal valida‐ tion code.
+              Validate the given certificate using dirmngr's internal validation code.
 This is mainly useful for debugging.

        --load-crl
               This  command  expects  a list of filenames with DER encoded CRL files.
-With  the  option  --url URLs are expected in place of filenames and they are loaded directly from the given location.
+With the option --url URLs are expected in place of filenames and they are loaded directly from the given loca‐ tion.
 All CRLs will be validated and then loaded into dirmngr's cache.

        --lookup
               Take the remaining arguments and run a lookup command on each of them.
 The results are Base-64 encoded outputs (without header lines).
 This may be used to retrieve certificates  from a server.
 However the output format is not very well suited if more than one certificate is returned.

        --url
        -u     Modify the lookup and load-crl commands to take an URL.